Yeezy shoes still stuck in limbo after Adidas split with Ye

 Gulden said the results for the Adidas were “a little better than we had expected” as the company seeks to restart growth and move beyond the breakup with Ye.
 He called 2023 “a year of transition” on the way to “a better ’24 and a good ’25.”

-The company also faces other problems tied to Ye.
+The company faces other problems tied to the rapper.
 Investors sued Adidas a week ago in the U.S., alleging the company knew about Ye's offensive remarks and harmful behavior years before the split and failed to take precautionary measures to limit financial losses.

 The lawsuit — representing people who bought Adidas securities between May 3, 2018, and February 21, 2023 — pointed to 2018 comments where Ye suggested slavery was a “choice” and reports of Ye making antisemitic statements in front of Adidas staff.